 The station itself is central to all transport lines which is convenient when you visit Japan during any World Games.
 From traveling during the Rugby World Cup season, we had expected the rail system to be overwhelming but to be fair, it was easy enough to manage and organised with no major problems.

 Shinjuku is a microcosm of Tokyo and contains everything from neon lit streets and high class hotels to skyscrapers and government buildings.
 In fact, this area was more alive at 3am than at 3pm.
-It is incredibly amusing to walk through the main streets and back alleys, absorbing Tokyo in it’s finest – an animated muse!
+It is incredibly amusing to walk through the main streets and back alleys, absorbing Tokyo at it’s finest!

 In true Tokyo style, our Hotel – the Gracery Shinjuku (highly recommended), accommodated a giant Godzilla atop the roof.
 The revered reptile captures the craziness of this weird and wonderful city with an occasional roar and smoking nostrils.

 Tokyo’s Metro system can appear daunting but it’s relatively easy to navigate once you get the hang of it.
 The combined subway network comprises of 278 stations and 13 lines.
-With Japan hosting the 2019 Rugby World Cup and the 2020 Olympic Games, many signs are now in English.
+With Japan hosting the 2019 Rugby World Cup and the 2020 Olympic Games (now scheduled for 2021 due to the Covid 19 Pandemic), many signs are now in English.

 Very useful for travelling Japan.